peasant98/NeuralNetwork/README.md

 # Neural Network

-A small and straightforward Neural Network, from scratch.
+A small and straightforward Neural Network, from scratch (with good ol' Numpy, of course).

 Tests the digits dataset (digits 0 to 9) against the network.